NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Cooling Test

-Cooling performance on the Nectar Hybrid is excellent.
-During our tests, I felt no significant heat build-up or retention around my body.
+The Nectar Hybrid has excellent cooling.
+During our tests, I did not feel any significant level of heat retention around my body.

 Baseline Temp.